SanskritiBhargava/Maverick-Time-Series-Forecasting/README.md

 - Selection criteria based on the accuracy of sales forecasts using RMSE and the ability to match the projected ROI.
 - XGBoost turned out to be the model with the best forecasting power.

+## Difficulties Encountered Along the Way

+During the project, the team faced several challenges:
+- Managing and cleaning large datasets with diverse metrics.
+- Integrating qualitative and time series data in a meaningful way.
+- Selecting and tuning various machine learning models to improve forecast accuracy.
+- Addressing the non-stationarity in sales data, which required sophisticated statistical techniques.

+## What We Learned in the Project

+Key learnings from the project include:
+- The importance of thorough data exploration and preprocessing for model accuracy.
+- Insights into the application of different machine learning algorithms for time series forecasting.
+- The value of cross-validation in model selection and evaluation.
+- Real-world application of data science in solving complex business problems.

+## My Contributions
+I worked on visualizing and interpreting the distribution of various features.
+I further analysed the First-Year sales and the top performing stores.
+I also visualized and interpreted the patterns that emerged in the analysis of First-Year sales and sales of the top performing stores.
+This included feature visualizations, Correlation analysis, feature and target distribution analysis, Time Series Decomposition (trend, seasonality, residuals), Autocorrelation analysis, Stationarity test and Decomposition comparison of top 5 stores.
+I also analyzed and visualized the effect of holidays on sales.

+I performed descriptive and statistical analysis on the time-series and qualitative data.
+I treated missing values in the categorical data by creating new 'None' category .
+Moreover, I detected and treated the outliers for each target variable by using the IQR Method.
+I even performed the stationarity test for each target variable and created Autocorrelation plots for analysis.
+I performed feature engineering by creating new date features and also created lag and rolling features.
+Further, I encoded the categorical variables using One-Hot Encoding and split the data into train and test based on store ids.
+Finally, I trained, tested and performed forecasting using the XGBRegressor.

 ## Conclusion

 This project harnesses machine learning to forecast sales for Maverick's new store openings, offering valuable insights into sales patterns and guiding financial and operational decisions for the company's expansion.